CodeYourFuture/syllabus/docs/js-core-1/week-2/lesson.md

 ### Assert

-We will also be using a new keyword to make sure the comparisons we do below return `true`.
+We will also be using a new function to make sure the comparisons we do below return `true`.
 This is the `assert`.

 When given `true`, it does nothing.
 Nice.
 When given `false`, it will error.
 It is very good for testing things you expect to be `true`.